bigmlcom/bigmler/docs/index.rst

-                                      tag to delete them ``--batch-anomlay-score-tag`` *TAG*   Retrieves batch anomaly scores that were tagged with tag to delete them ``--project`` *TAG*                   Retrieves projects that were
+                                      tag to delete them ``--batch-anomlay-score-tag`` *TAG*   Retrieves batch anomaly scores that were tagged with tag to delete them ``--logistic-regression-tag`` *TAG*   Retrieves logistic regressions
+                                      that were tagged with
+                                      tag to delete them ``--topic-model-tag`` *TAG*           Retrieves topic models that were tagged with tag to delete them ``--topic-distribution-tag`` *TAG*    Retrieves topic distributions that were tagged with
+                                      tag to delete them ``--batch-topic-distribution-tag`` *TAG*   Retrieves batch topic distributions
+                                           that were
+                                           tagged with tag to delete them

+``--project`` *TAG*                   Retrieves projects that were
                                       tagged with tag to delete them ``--association `` *TAG*              Retrieves associations that were